-The term 'Financial Crisis' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Financial Crisis' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A financial crisis refers to a period where the value of assets and/or financial institutions declines quickly.
 Such a crisis is commonly connected with runs on the banks or at the least fear and panic.
 In these difficult and dangerous economic periods, investors will fire sell any assets they can to pull back their cash out of investment and savings accounts.
 They do this hoping to repatriate their funds home before they decline or vanish altogether at the financial institution.